 Students also have the opportunity to eat breakfast at school before beginning class.
 Students who are eligible for free or reduced cost lunch may also receive free or reduced cost breakfast.
 All meals that are provided are nutritionally balanced.
-Please note: Breakfast is not served on delayed opening days since lunch occurs soon after arrival.
+Please note: Breakfast is available on delayed opening upon request.